jdamata/sonarqube-terraform-provider/docs/data-sources/user_tokens.md

 ### Optional

+- `ignore_missing` (Boolean) If set to true, the data source will not fail if the user does not exist.
 - `login_name` (String) Search user tokens for the specified login name.
 Otherwise, tokens for the current user are listed.
 This login must exist and be active.

 ### Read-Only